unitaryfund/unitary.fund/posts/_markdown/intern_maria_maryam_post.md

 ## MY BACKGROUND

 I am a second-year student at CUNY Queens College where I am double majoring in Computer Science and Linguistics.
-I am interested in machine learning, NLP, quantum computing, and any form of software development that is able to reach and help people
+I am interested in machine learning, NLP, quantum computing, and any form of software development that is able to reach and help people.

 ## THE INTERNSHIP